Who We Are

 Physical Play

 We give big open spaces and a variety of loose parts and movable materials (mats, hay bales, crawl-through tubes, tires, pvc pipes) so that children are encouraged to move their bodies in many different ways.
 Physical development—which requires some risk taking—is a crucial foundation for brain development and self regulation as well as self confidence and personal resilience.
-Our loose parts also lend themselves well to physics studies through ramp making and rolling courses or moving water through child constructed channels.
-We often climb our big hill to engage different muscles in tree climbing, seeing long distance, and foraging wild greens.

 Multi Sensory Play

 The Mud Kitchen is the heart of our play yard: children of all ages busy themselves with mixing, grating, sprinkling, and pouring.
 They stay focused and in flow as they stir their mud and water mixtures just right.
-They are pretending, negotiating, turn taking, measuring and testing volume relationships, and developing methodologies of creating (for instance, one child often revisits and refines his process of making coffee using a strainer, a funnel, and a tube to make a beautiful cup of artisanal drip coffee!).
-The mud kitchen is richly satisfying many play schemas all at once!
+They are pretending, negotiating, turn taking, measuring and testing volume relationships, and developing methodologies of creating (for instance, one child, for multiple seasons, often revisited and refined his process of making coffee using a strainer, a funnel, and a tube to make a beautiful cup of artisanal drip “coffee”!).

 Creative Projects

 We invite children to express themselves creatively through a variety of art materials.
-Creative projects are often teacher-prompted and intentionally chosen as a connection or representation of a discovery the children are thinking about; for instance, the bright blue sky on a crisp winter morning, or a study of the swallows in June who have returned to their mud nest in our barn: the watercolor portraits are an opportunity to study the bird’s features and to ponder their migration journey as the children paint while looking at provided images.
-Other frequently offered materials include blocks, wood and wood working materials, recycled materials for inventions and sculptures; tempera paint, chalk; mark making utensils such as pens and markers; journals for playing with marks or recording ideas; clay, yarn, wire, collage materials, paper, and of course leaves and flowers from our garden.
+Creative projects are often teacher-guided and intentionally chosen as a way to expand a discovery the children have presented; for instance, during a study of the swallows in June who have returned to their mud nest in our barn, the watercolor portraits were an opportunity to study the bird’s features and to ponder their migration journey as the children used books and images to further their understandings.
+Some children made their own nest representations with mud and natural materials.

-Farm Stand Fridays
+Farm Stand

 Garden

 We have an organic vegetable and flower garden that children are guided to use with care.
-Through intentional practice and protocols, children come to appreciate the life cycles they are tending—from seed to sprout to harvestable food, and back to the soil as compostable food scraps.
-We engage in a garden-inspired cooking project 1–2 times per week, allowing children to transform what they’ve grown into shared meals and snacks.
-These experiences nurture a deep connection to the earth, foster healthy eating habits, and encourage collaboration, responsibility, and pride in meaningful work.
+Through practice and protocols, children come to appreciate the life cycles they are tending—from seed to sprout to harvestable food, and back to the soil as compostable food scraps.

 Animals